Call the Midwife series 15 forewarns Sister Monica Joan's tragic death in the final episode

 There's heartbreak ahead

-Of course, Judy Parfitt has played Sister Monica Joan ever since the first first series in 2012.
+Of course, Judy Parfitt has played Sister Monica Joan ever since the first series in 2012.
 And, in real life, she is 90 years old.
 That makes her by far the oldest actress – and character – in the show.

-Some references suggesting the elderly nun is close to 100 years old at this point.
-So is Judy Parfitt leaving Call the Midwife, as the future of Sister Monica Joan looks dicey?
+Some references even suggest that the elderly nun is close to 100 years old at this point.
+So is Judy Parfitt leaving Call the Midwife, as her character Sister Monica Joan faces death?
+Here’s what we know.

 What is wrong with Sister Monica Joan?
 What illness does she have?